sejalkailashyadav/Simple-Record--Manager/README.md

 # Simple Record Manager

-A lightweight, web-based application designed for managing, viewing, editing, deleting, and searching records with pagination support.s
+A lightweight, web-based application designed for managing, viewing, editing, deleting, and searching records with pagination support.

 ## Features
 - **Add Record**: Enables users to input new records, specifying the location, description, and status.